 The University recognizes that some individuals may prefer not to go through an investigation.
-An informal resolution process is available in all cases, except to resolve Formal Complaints by students against employees.
+An informal resolution process is available in all cases, except as provided by law for those in which an employee is alleged to have committed Covered Sexual Harassment against a student.
+For purposes of this Policy, Informal Resolution cannot be utilized to resolve Formal Complaints by students against employees.9

-Informal resolution is a voluntary, remedies-based, structured interaction between or among affected Parties that balances support and accountability.
-Informal Resolution is offered in various forms, but is generally designed to allow a Respondent to acknowledge harm and work toward repairing harm (to the extent possible) experienced by the Complainant and/or the University community.
-Informal Resolution is designed to eliminate the prohibited conduct, prevent its recurrence,
+Informal resolution is a voluntary, remedies-based, structured interaction between or among affected Parties that balances support and accountability-against a Respondent.
+Informal Resolution is offered in various forms, but is generally designed to allow a Respondent to acknowledge harm and accept responsibility forwork toward repairing harm (to the extent possible) experienced by the Complainant and/or the University community.
+Informal Resolution is designed to eliminate the prohibited conduct, prevent its recurrence, and remedy its effects in a manner that meets the needs of the Complainant while maintaining the safety of the campus community.